 New volunteers will need to be able to commit to the following:

-- Operations meeting and supervision the first Monday of the month from 5:15-6:46.
+- Operations meeting and supervision the first Monday of every other month from 5:15-6:46.

 Following the training, volunteers will shadow helpline shifts prior to taking calls themselves.